raine/runtime-npm-install/README.md

 #### `npmImportAsync(packages: string[], installPath?: string): Promise<...>`

-Installs specified packages, returning a list of exports corresponding to each package.
+Installs specified packages, returning exports corresponding to each package as a list.

 ##### example